This article highlights the Gold King Mine, a super interesting ghost town located on the outskirts of Jerome, Arizona.

 - A firefighter car

 I felt like in a scene of the movie ‘Cars.’
-Most of the vehicles are in pretty good conditions.
+Most of the vehicles are in pretty good condition.
 It would be cool to take them for a ride around the surrounding scenic area.

 After about an hour wandering around, we continued our journey to the Mingus Mountains with a better understanding of life during the old mining days.
 Jerome is fantastic but the King Gold Mine adds its own unique twist to the intriguing history of the area.